methodicalcloud/everythingshouldbevirtual.com/_posts/2017/2017-10-30-generatingexecuting-terraform-plans-using-ansible.md

   - Terraform
 redirect_from:
   - /generatingexecuting-terraform-plans-using-ansible
-toc: true
-toc_label: "Contents"
-excerpt: "Recently I have been working on a little project of my own based on provisioning a vSphere environment using Ansible as the primary automation tool.
-My..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ubuntu 16.04 which has reached end-of-life.
-Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
-{: .notice--info}

 Recently I have been working on a little project of my own based on provisioning a [vSphere](https://www.vmware.com/products/vsphere.html)